DX-MONSTER/BookStack/dev/docs/development.md

 1. **Copy `.env.example` to `.env`**, change `APP_KEY` to a random 32 char string and set `APP_ENV` to `local`.
 2. Make sure **port 8080 is unused** *or else* change `DEV_PORT` to a free port on your host.
 3. **Run `chgrp -R docker storage`**.
-The development container will chown the `storage` directory to the `www-data` user inside the container so BookStack can write to it.
+The development container will chown the `storage` directory to the `www-data` user inside the container so App can write to it.
 You need to change the group to your host's `docker` group here to not lose access to the `storage` directory.
 4. **Run `docker-compose up`** and wait until the image is built and all database migrations have been done.
 5. You can now login with `admin@admin.com` and `password` as password on `localhost:8080` (or another port if specified).